chrisfishbob/LightBlue/README.md

 (This project is being replaced and will receive no further commits.
 There was more stuff planned for LightBlue, but I want to move to a compiled language and go for UCI compatibility instead!
 Getting the UI to to compile and run across different machines with Processing is a nightmare (at least on the version that I used)

 There will be another version of LightBlue written in Go coming in the near future!
+Hopefully by Fall 2023